microsoftgraph/aspnet-snippets-sample/README.md

    >If you see any errors while installing packages, make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive may resolve this issue.

-5. Sign in with your personal account or your work or school administrator account, and grant the requested permissions.
-This sample requests commercial permission scopes that can only be granted by an admin.
+5. Sign in with your personal account (MSA) or your work or school account, and grant the requested permissions.

 6. Choose a snippets category, such as Users, Files, or Mail.

 7. Choose an operation you want to run.
 Operations that require an argument (such as ID) are disabled until you run a snippet that lets you select an entity.

+   Some snippets (marked as *admin-only*) require commercial permission scopes that can only be granted by an administrator.
+To run these snippets, you need to sign in as an admin and then use the link on the *Admin scopes* tab to consent to the admin-level scopes.
+This tab is not available for users who are logged in with personal accounts.

    If you logged in with a personal account, snippets that aren't supported for Microsoft accounts are disabled.

 Response information is displayed at the bottom of the page.